Mariota accounts for 3 TDs, Falcons beat 49ers 28-14 – KION546

 49ers: Return home from two weeks on the East Coast to host the Kansas City Chiefs next Sunday.

-Falcons: Wrap up a tough stretch of games to begin the season by traveling to Cincinnati to face the defending AFC champion Bengals on Sunday.
+Falcons: Wrap up a tough stretch of games to begin the season by traveling to Cincinnati to face the defending AFC champion Bengals next Sunday.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963